jt196/vanilla-cookbook/README.md

 2. Rename it _.env_
 3. Add the admin user details, as well as the Paprika details (optional)
 4. Add the _docker-compose.yml_ file to the folder
-5. Create import (optional), db and uploads folders for persistence
+5. Create db and uploads folders for persistence
-6. If you're importing a .paprikarecipes file, add that to the import/ folder
+6. If you're importing a .paprikarecipes file, add that to the _uploads/import_ folder
-7. If you're importing categories too, and already have the categories.json, add that to the folder.
+7. If you're importing categories too, and already have the _categories.json_, add that to the folder.
 8. Run `docker-compose up -d`

 # Deployment/Change Workflow